epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 <details>
   <summary>Details of training sessions</summary>

-  ### Heading
-  1. Morning session: EpiDoc for Mycenaean texts (trainers: Gabriel Bodard, Federico Aurora, Alice Bencivenni & Marta Fogagnolo)
+  ### Morning session: EpiDoc for Mycenaean texts (trainers: Gabriel Bodard, Federico Aurora, Alice Bencivenni & Marta Fogagnolo)

 Mycenaean Greek texts (ca. 1350-1150) are written in a syllabary that we call Linear B. In scholarly editions they are usually transcribed using latin letters and a system (Wingspread Conventions) similar to, but not identical with, the Leiden Conventions.
 Digital encoding of Mycenaean texts (as in the online databases DAMOS and LiBER), at the moment, has not made use of EpiDoc.
 However, to facilitate work on Mycenaean inscriptions to conform to FAIR principles (e.g. to make exchange and reuse of data by other epigraphical databases easier) work on the alignment of EpiDoc with Mycenaean usage (https://epidoc.stoa.org/gl/latest/app-epi-mycenaean.html) was recently started and published as an appendix to the EpiDoc-guidelines.
 The workshop will be a hands-on, collaborative, group work on completing the alignment of EpiDoc with the Wingspread Conventions, with the aim – in addition to provide a new encoding tool for Mycenologists – of giving and in-depth picture of the workings of EpiDoc and how it can be adapted to different epigraphic traditions.

 Participants are required to get acquainted with the basics of EpiDoc and of Myceanean transcription beforehand (material will be provided to successful applicants).

-  2. Afternoon session: working with inscriptions in the READ environment (trainer: Stephen White) READ (Research Environment for Ancient Documents) is an open source software system supporting the scholarly study of ancient texts on their physical carriers.
+  ### Afternoon session: working with inscriptions in the READ environment (trainer: Stephen White)
+READ (Research Environment for Ancient Documents) is an open source software system supporting the scholarly study of ancient texts on their physical carriers.
 It provides editing facilities for philology and at its basic level allows the researcher to link images of a scribed object with a transcription of the text represented.
 It is capable of handling multiple transcriptions of the same object in parallel.
 This workshop will introduce the researcher to the basic workflows in READ for linking original-language texts to transcriptions with the specific goal of demonstrating READ's paleographic features.

 Attending this workshop should give the participants: